BetsyGott/mtg_memoryMatch/README.md

-# mtg_memoryMatch
+# Magic the Gathering: Memory Match
-Magic the Gathering version of memory match
+A version of the classic card matching game influenced by Magic the Gathering.